 This guidance updates and replaces the statutory guidance which accompanied the Education (Induction Arrangements for School Teachers) (England) Regulations 2012.
-This version of the guidance will next be reviewed in April 2019.
+This guidance will be kept under review and updated when necessary.

 What legislation does this guidance refer to?

 Sections 135A, 135B and 141C(1)(b), of the Education Act 2002 and associated Education (Induction Arrangements for School Teachers) (England) Regulations 2012.